HeeminTV/furEPSM/README.md

 		JSR furEPSM_play
 ```

 Call `furEPSM_update` in every frames to update sequence constantly, normally it's done as a part of NMI routine.
-Again, make sure **the song bank** is loaded already before calling `furEPSM_update`.
+Again, make sure **the song bank** (and the header bank if it has seperate bank from the driver) is loaded already before calling `furEPSM_update`.

 It's recommended to call `furEPSM_play` or `furEPSM_update` only single time in a frame because of CPU usage.
 Best and clean way to do this is to make a RAM variable for "Track request" and do something like this: